nathaniel83/burger-menu/README.md

 Because this project uses CSS3 features, it's only meant for modern browsers.
 Some browsers currently fail to apply some of the animations correctly.

 Chrome and Firefox have full support, but Safari and IE have strange behavior for some of the menus.

-### Help

-Check the FAQ (https://github.com/negomi/react-burger-menu/wiki/FAQ) to see if your question has been answered already, or [open a new issue](https://github.com/negomi/react-burger-menu/issues).

 ### License